 4. Squat down, bending at the hips and knees only.
-If needed, put one knee to the floor and your other knee in front of you, bent at a right angle (half kneeling).
+If needed, put one knee to the floor and your other knee in

 5. Keep the heavy object close to the waist; hold the load as close to your body as possible, at the level of your belly button.
 The distance of the load from the spine at waist height is an important factor in the overall load